Axelpuff/hundredschools/descriptions/laozi/views/confucius/description.md

-While the Laozi does not mention any other figures by name, it mentions ritual in a negative light as the lowest form of virtue.
+While the *Laozi* does not mention any other figures by name, it mentions ritual in a negative light as the lowest form of virtue.
+Real virtue (*de*) is achieved without striving after it through ritual practice.